-Indicator 5.3: Ample and varied materials/equipment accessible during all free play observed, indoors and outdoors, for the max number of children allowed at any time.
-The materials must provide a wealth of variation.
+Indicator 5.3: Ample and varied materials/equipment accessible for the max number of children allowed at any time.
+The materials must provide a wealth of variation, so there needs to be a lot of materials across the classroom.

 Indicator 7.1: At least two different types of materials/activities related to the theme/current topic of interest are required in at least two different play areas, and they must be accessible for at least 25 minutes.